Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: Introduction

 \section{Introduction}

-The connection between galaxies and their host dark matter halo has long been one of the most important areas of research in cosmology and galaxy evolution.
+The connection between galaxies and their host dark matter halos has long been one of the most important areas of research in cosmology and galaxy evolution.
 Halos are essentially the building blocks of large-scale structures, where baryonic matter condenses to form individual galaxies, groups, and clusters.
-Large cosmological N-body simulations can self-consistently model the evolution of halos and give us a detailed insight into their abundance, clustering, and substructure in a $\Lambda$CDM universe.
+Large cosmological N-body simulations can self-consistently model the evolution of halos and give us detailed insight into their abundance, clustering, and substructure in a $\Lambda$CDM universe.

-In contrast to halos, simulations have greater challenges with modeling the baryonic content of galaxies~\citep{somerville2015physical, naab2017theoretical}.
-Cosmological hydrodynamic simulations, such as \simba~\citep{dave2019simba}, Illustris~\citep{vogelsberger2014introducing}, EAGLE~\citep{schaye2015eagle}, and \mufasa~\citep{10.1093/mnras/stw1862}, use state-of-the-art models to reproduce numerous properties observed in the galaxy populations.
+In contrast to halos, simulations face greater challenges in modeling the baryonic content of galaxies~\citep{somerville2015physical, naab2017theoretical}.
+Cosmological hydrodynamic simulations such as \simba~\citep{dave2019simba}, Illustris~\citep{vogelsberger2014introducing}, EAGLE~\citep{schaye2015eagle}, and \mufasa~\citep{10.1093/mnras/stw1862} use state-of-the-art models to reproduce numerous properties observed in the galaxy population.
 Such simulations enable direct investigations of the intrinsic connection between dark matter and baryons.
 However, generating such simulations with sufficiently large volumes and high enough resolution to properly model galaxies is greatly limited by computational cost.
-Modern simulations can reach scales of up to hundreds of Mpc on a side, but this is still well short of the $\ga$Gpc$^3$ boxes available in N-body simulations, necessary to explore precision cosmological constraints on dark energy and modified gravity.
-Approximate methods such as semi-analytic models (SAMs) can populate halos with galaxies~\citep[e.g.][]{benson2012galacticus}, but are based on simply assuming the dynamics of baryons follow dark matter \citep[see][for the effect of the baryon, for example]{Cui2014}.
+Modern simulations can reach scales of up to hundreds of Mpc on a side, but this is still well short of the $\gtrsim$Gpc$^3$ boxes available in N-body simulations, which are necessary to explore precision cosmological constraints on dark energy and modified gravity.
+Approximate methods such as semi-analytic models (SAMs) can populate halos with galaxies~\citep[e.g.][]{benson2012galacticus}, but are based on the assumption that baryons follow the dynamics of dark matter \citep[see][for the effect of baryons, for example]{Cui2014}.